KBitLogic/Chiaroscuro/README.md

 ##### ⚫ Community & Contributions ⚪

-##### Have feedback or suggestions for *Chiaroscuro*?
-I would love to hear it - please, join the conversation on the Visual Studio Marketplace or submit a pull request on GitHub.
+Have feedback or suggestions for *Chiaroscuro*?
+I would love to hear it.
+Please, join the conversation on the Visual Studio Marketplace or submit a pull request on GitHub.

 ---